 You know the saying don’t judge a book by it’s cover?
 Well, sad to say, no matter how great your content is, if your pin isn’t visually appealing, chances are, people won’t click it!

-Update: Pinterest has recently changed its algorithm stating that pins need to be 2:3 ration and nothing longer than 1260 height!
+Update: Pinterest has recently changed its algorithm stating that pins need to be 2:3 ratio and nothing longer than 1260 height!

 In order to create these pins, I simply log on to Canva (aka the most useful tool in the world for bloggers) and design away.
 If you’re not the most creative person, Canva has pre-made templates that you can simply edit.
 To help you create better-looking pins, log on to the site and make a note of a few of your favorite looking pins.
 From this, come up with 10-15 different designs that you can rotate with so that you don’t need to think every time you make a pin!